 A) Sustained notes – allowing a note, interval or chord to ring out.
 This can be notated as a Fermata or with ties and dotted notes.
 The creative point is to use sustained notes for interest and variety.
 Electric guitar players would allow a note to sustain and cause feedback.

 B) Rip – a super fast riff.
-This is basically an accelerando or a flurry of 32nd notes.
-Another concept to incorporate for its effect.
+This is basically a flurry of 32nd notes.

 C) Sul ponticello – “at the bridge” and means to play the strings close to the bridge which creates a sound described as bright, thin, or high pitched.